This Dry Steak Rub gives just the right amount of sweet and spicy flavor to a New York Steak. Add the rub, wait 4 hours, then grill to perfection!

 Best Steak Rub

-This is the second time we have made this New York Steak Rub, and both times turned out amazing!
+This is the second time we have made this New York dry Steak Rub, and both times turned out amazing!
 We tried these steaks out with company recently and they were a huge success!
+It has quickly become our favorite steak rub recipe.
 Now let me specify, if you are going to make this recipe please PLEASE spend the extra money to get a good cut of meat.
 Luckily, these steaks were actually on sale at our grocery store last week, so we got Choice grade New York steaks.
 Trust me, it really does make a difference!

 Dry Rub Vs. Marinade – Which Is Better?